SoftUni-Internal/interactive-content/EN/00-Project-Assignment/00-Project-Assignment.md

 ### Public Part
 The public part of your projects should be visible **without authentication**.

-This public part could be the application start page, the user login and user registration forms, as well as the public data of the users, e.g. the blog posts in a blog system, the public offers in a bid system, the products in an e-commerce system, etc.
+This public part could be the application start page, the user login, and user registration forms, as well as the public data of the users, e.g. the blog posts in a blog system, the public offers in a bid system, the products in an e-commerce system, etc.

 ### Private Part (User Area)

-Registered users should have personal area in the web application **accessible after successful login**.
+Registered users should have a personal area in the web application **accessible after successful login**.

-This area could hold, for example, the user's profiles management functionality, the user's offers in a bid system, the user's posts in a blog system, the user's photos in a photo sharing system, the user's contacts in a social network, etc.
+This area could hold, for example, the user's profiles management functionality, the user's offers in a bid system, the user's posts in a blog system, the user's photos in a photo-sharing system, the user's contacts in a social network, etc.

 ## General Requirements

-Your Web application should use the following technologies, frameworks and development techniques:
+Your Web application should use the following technologies, frameworks, and development techniques:

 - At least 3 different **dynamic pages** (pages like about, contacts, login, register are not considered dynamic)